|Site Map | Bulletin Home | Temple University|

 Landscape Arboretum of Temple University Ambler

 The Ambler Campus was officially designated an arboretum in March 2000.
 Now known as The Landscape Arboretum of Temple University Ambler, it continues to develop as a living laboratory.
-As the home of Temple University's Department of Landscape Architecture and Horticulture, the Ambler Campus has a myriad of learning gardens, including a ground cover garden, native plant garden, formal gardens, green roof garden, rock wall, woodland garden, sustainable wetland garden, trial garden, the Viola Anders herb garden, the Philip A. and Barbara F. Albright Winter Garden, and large perennial borders.
-New gardens under construction are a dwarf conifer garden and a healing garden.
+As the home of Temple University's Department of Landscape Architecture and Horticulture, the Ambler Campus has a myriad of learning gardens, including a ground cover garden, native plant garden, formal gardens, green roof garden, rock wall, woodland garden, sustainable wetland garden, trial garden, the Viola Anders Herb Garden, the Philip A. and Barbara F. Albright Winter Garden, the Ernesta Ballard Healing Garden with labyrinth, and large perennial borders.
+New gardens are under construction, including a dwarf conifer garden.

 The 72,000-square-foot Learning Center opened in Fall 2006.
 With its smart classrooms, wireless technology, computer classrooms, and new auditorium, the Learning Center is the focal point for student learning at Ambler.

 The Ambler Campus is the home of the School of Environmental Design (formerly Ambler College) , which includes the Department of Community and Regional Planning, the Department of Landscape Architecture and Horticulture, and the Center for Sustainable Communities.
 Ambler Campus has been connected to sustainable concepts and environmental stewardship for nearly a century.
 The School of Environmental Design upholds the environmental traditions established by the Pennsylvania School of Horticulture for Women founded in 1911 and carried forward by its founding Department of Landscape Architecture and Horticulture.
 See the School of Environmental Design section of this Bulletin.